-Name of Supervisor: Date: Name of Supervisee: Frequency of meetings: Methods of Supervision (circle all that apply) : Intern notes Audio tapes Video tapes 1 way mirror Patient interview Other (specify) Please rate your supervisor on the following items: (1= Always; 2=Most of the time; 3= Sometimes; 4= Not Often) A. Supervision appointments occurred consistently B. Supervision sessions began on time C. Supervisor gave relevant feedback on clinical issues D. Supervision was a collaborative effort E. Supervisor was easily approachable F. Supervisor was accessible for emergencies G. Supervisor appeared knowledgeable about clinical issues H. Supervisor appeared to possess and shared relevant clinical expertise 2.
-What were the most helpful aspects of su upervision with the above supervisor?
-What were the least helpful aspects of su upervision?
+Name of Supervisor: Date: Name of Supervisee: Frequency of meetings: Methods of Supervision (circle all that apply): Intern notes Audio tapes Video tapes 1 way mirror Patient interview Other (specify) 1.
+Please rate your supervisor on the following (1= Always; 2=Most of the time; 3= Sometime) • A. Supervision appointments occurred consists.
+B. Supervision sessions began on time.
+C. Supervisor gave relevant feedback on clint.
+D. Supervision was a collaborative effort.
+E. Supervisor was easily approachable.
+F. Supervisor was accessible for emergencint.
+G. Supervisor appeared knowledgeable abooth.
+H. Supervisor appeared to possess and share nical issues es ut clinical issues 2.
+What were the most helpful aspects of su pervision with the above supervisor?
+What were the least helpful aspects of su pervision?